 DEP will evaluate the scores, per section 4 below, and post the results on the DEP website.

-Teams that did not participate within the 30 day testing window shall conduct a LVI at one of the testing lakes from the most recent testing period and submit results to DEP for evaluation.
+Teams that did not participate within the 30 day testing window shall conduct a LVI at one of the testing lakes per AEQAS instructions and submit results to DEP for evaluation.

 Evaluation Criteria for LVI Sampling